Updated 2020-09-17 09:29

 Next we need to create some default labels that we can apply to pull requests.
 This will help us create automatic release notes for any NuGet packages we release.
 The

 maintenance labels will categorise changes in our release notes.
 The

 patch labels will automatically generate a semantic versioning 2.0 compliant version number for us.
-Unfortunately, we can't use the GitHub CLI to create these for us at this time, so we'll have to do it manually.

 Now it's time to make a change and submit a new pull request (PR) to our repository.
 Notice I'm adding a